I am passionate about economics as a way to improve our understanding of the world and inform public policy.

 I returned to school in 2012 to pursue graduate studies at Queen’s University.
 I continued to consult for the IMF during the school year and returned full-time for four months each summer.
 I continued my work on commodities and began the development of the Flexible System of Global Models (FSGM).
 This model is now a work horse being used for policy analysis at the IMF.
 During the summer of 2015, I undertook a project to design and introduce endogenous migration and remittances into FSGM.
 During the first few years of my PhD, I focused on publishing my previous working papers.
 I also expanded my skill set in econometrics and developed a new business cycle frequency forecasting technique.

 During the fourth year of my PhD, I began work on topics in wealth inequality, with specific focus on heterogeneity in rates of return to wealth.
 I plan to be on the job market in 2018-2019 and will be attending the CEEE and AEA meetings.
-My intent is to continue to apply my understanding of economics and policy to improve lives.

 I currently live in Kingston with my wife, Julia, and our young daughter.